 Family Service, Inc. works to prevent homelessness and alleviate poverty in Yellowstone County.
 We assist struggling families with basic needs, including food, clothing, rent, and utilities.
 We also offer special services, such as emergency prescription assistance and vision care assistance, that help vulnerable children, adults, and senior citizens.

 The Billings Food Bank gathers food and other essentials to meet the needs of the under-privileged in our community.
 The Food Bank accepts donations of food year-round and every donation is greatly appreciated.

 From National Public Lands and other National Days of Service to random acts of kindness, there are numerous Service Wednesdays throughout the academic year that we coordinate with local agencies.
 Please check the bulletin board in the Bair Family Student Center for upcoming opportunities.
 Currently we have the third Wednesday of each month scheduled at Family Service, Inc. for sorting food and clothing; on the fourth Wednesday of each month, students can make dinner for families at Ronald McDonald House.
 Both of these activities are from 3:00-5:00 p.m.
 Please RSVP by Tuesday at 5:00 p.m. to attend via email@example.com.

 Bears and Cubs

 For the 2013-2014 academic year, RMC is partnering with Big Brothers, Big Sisters and Highland Elementary School to give RMC students an opportunity to mentor a child through the Lunch Buddies Program.
-RMC students have a wealth of knowledge they can share with these young students, so please contact the Office of Community Service at firstname.lastname@example.org to find out how you can make a difference in a child's life.
+RMC students have a wealth of knowledge they can share with these young students, so please contact the Office of Community Involvement at firstname.lastname@example.org to find out how you can make a difference in a child's life.